 At West Wimbledon Primary School we are committed to ensure all pupils receive 2 hours of high quality P.E. each week.
 P.E. is delivered through a carefully balanced programme of Gym, Dance, Games and Swimming lessons.
-This year we are thrilled to be working in partnership with the Merton School Sport Partnership (MSSP), which will be providing almost all of the School’s PE offer, during teachers’ PPA release time.
-We are also delighted to have achieved a Merton Gold Sports Mark award for our Sports and PE engagement.
+Again, this year, we are working in partnership with the Merton School Sport Partnership (MSSP), which will be providing almost all of the School’s PE offer.
+We werealso delighted to have achieved a Merton Gold Sports Mark award for our Sports and PE engagement in 2017.

 - We have used the Primary School Sports Funding to ensure our continuing affiliation to Merton School Sports Partnership.
 This supports the auditing of our P.E. provision through the award of the Merton Sportsmark.
 West Wimbledon Primary School achieved the Gold Level Standard for 2016- 2017 and we are continuing to work with the Partnership to maintain and further develop both curriculum and extra-curricular P.E and sport at the school.
 The P.E.
 Co-ordinator has met with the cluster School Sports Co-ordinator to develop a school action plan.